MauroEBordon/truco-ai/planing/Class Specification & Diagram.md

 # Class specification & Diagrams

-To get started i listed some candidates for posible classes, and then selected the keywords that had really different functionality and isnt just a cluster of data.
+To get started i listed some candidates for posible classes selecting some `keywords` that described distinct functionality that isnt just a cluster of data.

 * ## `Room` (Sala)
     A posible `Game` (with at least 1 human `Player`), its url works both as an ID & the gateway for other human `Players` to enter the  `Game`.